jgmalcolm/jgmalcolm.github.io/_drafts/top-students.md

 True story: Two students go to the library Saturday morning right when it opens.
 Instead of enjoying the beautiful weather, both students work hard until the library closes.
-Here's the kicker: they put in the *same amount of time* but I bet they likely each learned very different amounts of material.
+Here's the kicker: they put in the *same amount of time but I bet they likely each learned very different amounts of material*.
+Same input but very different output.

 This is a big topic, and this are just some cursory thoughts.

-- unprecedented opportunities
+There's a lot of "right" ways to study, but there are even more "wrong" ways, but if your grades suck, then you're probably on the "wrong" track.

-  - delay entering the workforce in order to develop expertise
-  - tools and technology at our fingertips (laptops, Google, mobile)
+We live in unprecedented times.
+This generation more than ever has the opportunity to delay entering the workforce in order to develop skills.
+The tools and technology at our fingertips blows away anything available 20 years
+ago: laptops, mobile, online tutorials, search.
+Human potential is boundless, and it's a shame when anyone squanders opportunity.

+> "[T]he free, exploring mind of the individual human is the most valuable
+> thing in the world.
+And this I would fight for: the freedom of the mind to
+> take any direction it wishes, undirected.
+And this I must fight against: any
+> idea, religion, or government which limits or destroys the individual."
+> ("East of Eden" p.
+131)

 ## Excuses

+We often look at high achievers and see them as different

   - they were a Bio major so they've already seen this stuff
   - all they do is study, so they won't have anything cool on their resume
   - they're just smarter ("I just wasn't born with brains.")
   - just a variant on the "victim" mentality
+  - their successes breed confidence, but can also mask insecurity

 - focus --> [intensity][intensity]
   - job=learn  job!="funniest facebook feed", "most pithy tweets", email/texts